kstenerud/dogma/dogma_v1.md

 ### Numeric Literals

+Numeric literals can be expressed in many ways:

-Numeric literals can be expressed in binary, octal, decimal, or hexadecimal notation for integers, and in decimal or hexadecimal notation for reals.
+* Integers can be expressed in binary, octal, decimal, or hexadecimal notation.
+* Reals can be expressed in decimal or hexadecimal notation.

 **Note**: Decimal real notation translates more cleanly to decimal float encodings such as [ieee754 decimal](https://en.wikipedia.org/wiki/Decimal64_floating-point_format), and hexadecimal real notation translates more cleanly to binary float encodings such as [ieee754 binary](https://en.wikipedia.org/wiki/Double-precision_floating-point_format).